 Students are permitted to designate up to 1.0 Discovery Credit course (or equivalent) for pass/fail grading that can be counted toward the overall course credits required for their degree program (Honours and Four Year = 20 credits, Three Year = 15 credits).
-Course(s) selected as Discovery Credit(s) may not be counted towards the mandatory courses in Honours Specialization, Specialization, Major, Minor modules, or Certificates and Diplomas in which the student is currently registered.
+Course(s) selected as Discovery Credit(s) may not be counted towards the completion of an Honours Specialization, Specialization, Major, Minor modules, or Certificates and Diplomas.
 Discovery Credits may be used to satisfy course prerequisite requirements.

 Discovery Credits will have the following considerations:

-1. Pass/Fail Graded: Such registration is subject to all the rules and regulations that apply to courses taken for credit, except that the grade recorded by the Registrar will be either pass (P) or fail (F).
-No courses may be changed from pass/fail to number graded or from number graded to pass/fail after the last date for dropping a course without academic penalty.
+1. Pass/Fail Graded: Such registration is subject to all the rules and regulations that apply to courses taken for credit, except that the grade recorded by the Office of the Registrar will be either pass (PAS) or fail (FAI).

 Pass: 50 - 100%

 Fail: 0 – 49%